March 1, 2024

 Part I: GTM debugging with the Preview and Debug mode

-In this part, I’ll dive a bit deeper into the standard GTM Functionality.
+In this part, I’ll dive deeper into the standard GTM Functionality.

 There are two main reasons why you want to share your Preview and Debug mode:

-- show someone how you implemented changes in the container (say, for the QA purposes)
+- show someone how you implemented changes in the container (say, for QA purposes)

 - get help from someone to debug a particular issue for you.

 The latter point is the reason why I included this “tip” in this list at all.
-If you want to get GTM help faster from someone (for example, in the GTM community on Facebook), do your best to provide as much information as you can.
-This also includes the URL of the page where the issue should be debugged.
+If you want to get GTM help faster from someone (for example, in the GTM community on Facebook), do your best to provide as much information as possible.
+The information must also include the page URL to debug the issue.

-I’ve had too many times when a person sends me a link to the P&D mode without actually entering the destination URL where I should check.
-I’m not a psychic to read your mind 🙂
+I’ve had too many times when a person sends me a link to the P&D mode without entering the destination URL where I should check.
+I’m not a psychic to read your mind.

 So even though this tip is not directly related to YOUR debugging, it will make the job easier for the person who wants to help you and debug.

-There are many reasons why GTM Preview and Debug mode does not work on your (client’s) website.
-In fact, I’ve listed at least 15 reasons and solutions to them.
+There are many reasons why the GTM Preview and Debug mode does not work on your (client’s) website.
+In fact, I’ve listed the most common (and some uncommon) reasons and solutions to them.
 The list contains (but is not limited to):

 - Wrong container